 What does DPRK mean?
+What is the DPRK meaning?
+What does DPRK stand for?
 So, you have North Korea and South Korea.
 Or the DPRK, and the ROK.
 For South Korea, ROK means Republic of Korea.
 So, what does the DPR bit of DPRK mean?

 When you travel anywhere in the world, it’s important to respect local norms and traditions: don’t disrespect the King in Thailand, don’t bare your soles in the Middle East, don’t suggest that guns are bad mmmkay in America, and don’t say “North Korea” in North Korea.

 There are a few reasons why they don’t like tourists using this moniker: firstly it suggests that, heavens forfend, there are two Koreas.
 Secondly, both Koreas (we mean the two parts of the same Korea) both claim sovereignty over the whole of the Korean Peninsula.
 And lastly the official title of North Korea is the DPRK, or to give it its full title: the Democratic People’s Republic of Korea – (Korean: 조선민주주의인민공화국, Chosŏn Minjujuŭi Inmin Konghwaguk).